JavonteBolton/Landing-Page/README.md

 # Landing-Page
- This is a showcase of some of the pages that I was interested in building
+ This is a showcase of some of the webpages that I've been interested in building.